 You have the option of defining an absolute volatility, a relative volatility or both for any given duration.
 The more granular the volatility entered, the more sensitive the results will be to duration.
 The volatility applied to a given month (duration) is the entered value for the current or next highest duration on the entered volatility curve.
 For example, if volatility numbers are entered for 12, 24, and 36 month forward durations, the 12th month of the loan will calculate using the 12 month value, while the 13th month will calculate using the 24 month volatility amount.
 While the forward rate is interpolated, the volatility is not.

-Additionally, if both the relative and absolute volatilities are entered the values will be summed.
+Additionally, if both the relative and absolute volatility values are entered, then the values will be summed.
 This allows you to enter a scalar and relative component to the volatility, and provides flexibility when structuring the volatility curve.

 4. Setting the Interpolation Method